kelvin0179/AWS-NodeJS-Deployment/README.md

 ssh -i "<fileName>.pem" ubuntu@ec<Elastic IP>.us-east-2.compute.amazonaws.com
 ```

-* This should start your server.
+* Now you should be in the AWS Ubuntu Terminal.

 ## Clone Your NodeJS Project